-In this entirely NEW FEATURE that complements "Read All About It!", we take a detailed look at marketing, sales and distribution of Carnival Glass at the time when it was actually being made.
+In this entirely NEW FEATURE which complements "Read All About It!", we take a detailed look at marketing, sales and distribution of Carnival Glass at the time when it was actually being made.

 Chas J. De la Croix - sales agent for Harry Northwood.
-Take a look at these amazing images from 1911 which show how Carnival Glass was originally put on public display.
+Amazing public displays from 1911.

 Montgomery Ward Exclusive: “Satisfaction Guaranteed or Your Money Back”